nguyenhads/Predicting-A-Salary-Binary-Classification/README.md

-# Prediting a salary (focusing on pre-modeling)
+<a id="part1"></a>

+# 1. Introduction - Problem Definition

+### **The motivation of this project:**
-According to [[1]](https://www.infoworld.com/article/3228245/the-80-20-data-science-dilemma.html),80 percent of a data scientist’s valuable time is spent simply finding, cleaning and reorganizing huge amounts of data.
+According to [[1]](https://www.infoworld.com/article/3228245/the-80-20-data-science-dilemma.html), 80 percent of a data scientist’s valuable time is spent simply finding, cleaning and reorganizing huge amounts of data.
 Moreover, the quality of pre-modeling data such as: data preprocessing, feature exploration, feature engineering dirrectly affect to the performance of machine learning model.
-Therefore, in this project, I want to pay attention to **pre-modeling steps**.

-The data used in this project was extracted from the census [bureau database](http://www.census.gov).
-The original database came from the [Adult Data Set](https://archive.ics.uci.edu/ml/datasets/Adult) from UCI Machine Learning Repository.

-The bussiness problem of this project is to clasify a salary of person.
+Therefore, in any machine learning project, not only **building machine learning model** is important but also we have to pay proper attention to **processing input data** and **visualizing data to gain the insights** to solve our business problems in proper ways.

+### **The business question:**
 This is binary classification problem if an income of a person greater or smaller than a threshold value (50k USD).
 This problem could be applied to a recommendation system of some online e-commerce sites such as Amazon or Rakuten.
 If a person's income is below a certain threshold salary, the product suggestion system will adjust suggested products according to her/him salary in the way that he/she are more likely to purchase the product.
 Another business case of this problem is understanding and segmenting a customer to pay more attention to some specific group of customers in promotional campaigns or introdution of new products.

+The data used in this project was extracted from the census [bureau database](http://www.census.gov).
+The original database came from the [Adult Data Set](https://archive.ics.uci.edu/ml/datasets/Adult) from UCI Machine Learning Repository.

-**In this project, I will analyze the data carefully to find correlations between an income with other factors, then pre-process the data and build a machine learning model.
+> **In this project, I will analyze the data carefully to find correlations between an income with other factors, then pre-process the data and build a machine learning model.
 This is end-to-end binary classification problem.**

 ### Outline of this project